Uterine Cancer

 Symptoms and Complications

 Endometrial cancer in its early stages has one predominant symptom: abnormal uterine bleeding.
-Bleeding is abnormal in a premenopausal woman if it occurs at unusual times.
-In a postmenopausal woman, any uterine bleeding is abnormal.
-One-third of postmenopausal women who see their doctor about abnormal uterine bleeding have endometrial cancer.
+Bleeding is abnormal in a premenopausal person if it occurs at unusual times.
+In a postmenopausal person, any uterine bleeding is abnormal.
+Up to 20% of postmenopausal people who see their doctor about abnormal uterine bleeding have endometrial cancer.

 9 out of 10 uterine cancers cause bleeding.
 There are usually no other symptoms or warning signs in early endometrial cancer.
 More advanced uterine cancers can cause pelvic pain, weight loss, bloating and swelling of the abdomen (lower stomach area).